cvmfs/doc-cvmfs/cpt-ducc.rst

 ::

-    ducc convert whishlist.yaml
+    ducc convert wishlist.yaml

-where `whishlist.yaml` is the path of a whish list file.
+where `wishlist.yaml` is the path of a wish list file.

 This command will try to ingest all the specified images into CernVM-FS.